 Keep team’s interest in mind while making decisions and let them know.
 When decisions do not go in their favor, they would respect you for your effort.

 “Decision is a sharp knife that cuts clean and straight; indecision, a dull one that hacks and tears and leaves ragged edges behind it.”

 – Gordon Graham

-Decision making is about how does a project manager goes about handling issues on the project.
+Decision-making is about how does a project manager goes about handling issues on the project.
 These are few basic techniques in decision-making:

 - Consultation – is when you consult your team members and stakeholders and then take the most rational decision in the best interest of the project.

 - Coin-flip (random decision) – this is the least preferred one and best avoided.
-Decisions made using this technique do not generally gain respect of team members, since there is no reasoning involved.
+Decisions made using this technique do not generally gain the respect of team members, since there is no reasoning involved.

 Time constraints, trust, quality and acceptance are four contributing factors to decision style.

 The other option to making a decision is to follow a six-phase decision-making model:

 - Define the problem in a clear and concise way